agoga/nreshk/readme.txt

+Master branch is deprecated.
+Need external testing before merging the Summer_refactor branch into master.

 ----------------------------------------------------------------------
 This pipeline takes raw data from LCO NRES archives and creates a timeseries of the S-Index for each star it is run on.
 The S-index is a proxy for magnetic activity in stars.
 Please see the Mount Wilson Observatory HK project for more information.